What is Apple CarPlay®?

 How does Apple CarPlay work?

-When you connect your iPhone to car stereo that’s compatible with Apple CarPlay, large, familiar iOS app icons appear on the stereo's touchscreen, along with the time and a "home" button you can press to activiate Siri® voice control.
-You'll be able to operate some apps with fingertip touches, while many functions can be initiated with Siri.
+When you connect your iPhone to car stereo that’s compatible with Apple CarPlay, large, familiar iOS app icons appear on the stereo's touchscreen, along with the time and a Dashboard button you can press to activate the Siri voice assistant.
+You'll be able to operate some apps with fingertip touches, while many functions can be initiated via Siri using the "Hey Siri" voice command.
 You won't even have to take your hands off the wheel once you've started.

 iOS apps that work with CarPlay include: